jbryer/mldash/README.md

 Although there are utility functions to install `keras`, `tensorflow`, and `torch` from their respective packages, I found them to not always work as expected.
 The `conda_install` function will ensure the Python packages are installed into the correct environment.
+Note that as of this writing, `pytorch` still does not have a Mac M1 native version so some predictive models will not work on that platform.

 ``` r
 reticulate::conda_install("mldash",